Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Home Visits

-We can come to your home with individualized information to help you with your parenting journey.
-This can include maternal/child health, adjustment to parenthood, infant care, breastfeeding, nutrition, military lifestyle, relationship concerns, prevention of Sudden Infant Death Syndrome and Shaken Baby Syndrome, growth and development from birth to three years of age, toilet training, sleep issues/sleep training, parenting/discipline, childproofing, referrals to Give Parents a Break, community referrals, and more!
+Nurses and/or social workers can come to your home or office visits to provide individualized information to help you with your parenting journey.
+This can include maternal/child health, adjustment to parenthood, infant care, breastfeeding, nutrition, military lifestyle, relationship concerns, prevention of sudden infant death syndrome and Shaken Baby Syndrome, growth and development from pregnancy to 36 months, toilet training, sleep issues/sleep training, parenting/discipline, childproofing, referrals to respite care, community referrals, and more!
 Call Family Advocacy at 801-777-3497 to schedule a home visit with a registered nurse or social worker.

 Baby Basics

 The Baby Basics class contains all the basic information you will need for your new little family member.
 The New Parent Support Nurse will cover what to expect the first few weeks, when to call the doctor, how to calm your fussy baby, how to read your baby’s cues, and learn about how to breastfeed your baby.
-A special 3-day pass may be available for attendees.
-For more information or to sign up for the class call the Family Advocacy office at 801-777-3497 or DSN 312-777-3497.
+For more information or to sign up for this 2-session class call the Family Advocacy office at 801-777-3497.

 Facilitators will provide you with the skills needed to raise respectful, responsible children even when you are not watching.
-Using choices you will share control with your children, reducing conflicts and battles.
+Using choices, you will share control with your children, reducing conflicts and battles.
 Using empathy and choices allows parents to improve your relationship with your child.
-For more information or to sign up for the class call the Family Advocacy office at 801-777-3497 or DSN 312-777-3497.
+For more information or to sign up for the class call the Family Advocacy office at 801-777-3497.

-This class will help individuals recognize and manage anger.
-You will learn acceptable ways of expressing anger, better understand yourself, and improve communication to prevent angry situations.
+This is a self-paced, online anger management program with check-ins with a Family Advocacy therapist.
+It will help individuals recognize and manage anger.
 Call Family Advocacy office at 801-777-3497 for more information or to sign up.

 Play Group